taih304/Linux-Shell/Platforms interaction/ThingsBoard/README.md

 mosquitto_pub -d -h "thingsboard.sysats.tech" -t "v1/devices/me/attributes" -u "TTf3zmVacJI4dUQsYQwh" -m "{\"1\":\"123\"}"
 ```

+**Note**: By default setup of [Save attributes widget](https://github.com/TranPhucVinh/Linux-Shell/blob/master/Platforms%20interaction/ThingsBoard/Rule%20chain/README.md#save-attributes) in root rule chain, this MQTT publish message will be updated to client attributes.
+Update the Save attributes widget in root rule chain for Server attributes or Shared attributes updated.

 ### Share attributes

 **Share attributes** are attributes with value that can be shared to the shared value input widgets in dashboard like ``Update shared double attribute``, ``Update shared integer attribute``,...
 It allows user to CRUD on the admin webpage and by API.